lsll42/liber/~/physics-questions.md

 Q8.19 An egg is released from rest from the roof of a building and falls to the ground.
 As the egg falls, what happens to the momentum of the system of the egg plus the earth?

 Q8.20 A woman stands in the middle of a perfectly smooth, frictionless, frozen lake.
 She can set herself in motion by throwing things, but suppose she has nothing to throw.
-Can she propel herself to shore without throwing anything?
+Can she propel herself to shore without throwing anything? i am afraid not. without external forces on a frictionless place she would be stuck forever

 Q8.21 At the highest point in its parabolic trajectory, a shell explodes into two fragments.
 Is it possible for both fragments to fall straight down after the explosion?
 Why or why not?

 Q8.22 When an object breaks into two pieces (explosion, radioactive decay, recoil, etc.), the lighter fragment gets more kinetic energy than the heavier one.
 This is a consequence of momentum conservation, but can you also explain it by using Newton’s laws of motion?

 Q8.23 An apple falls from a tree and feels no air resistance.
 As it is falling, which of these statements about it are true? (a) Only its momentum is conserved; (b) only its total mechanical energy is conserved; (c) both its momentum and its total mechanical energy are conserved; (d) its kinetic energy is conserved.